lesterpjy/uva_msai_vault/IR1/14 - Recap.md

 13. Robust retrieval against adversarial attacks and bias
 14. Interpretability and manipulations of retrieval systems
 15. Agentic information access with user and knowledge agents

-## Exam Information

-From the slides, the exam will be:

-- In-person on a provided computer
-- You may bring a cheat sheet (requirements specified on Canvas)
-- A simple calculator is permitted
-- Location and time available on DataNose

-Is there any specific area from this overview that you'd like me to explain in more detail for your exam preparation?